 In an increasingly busy world with all manner of distractions, silence can be difficult to find.
 As we fill our hectic lives with task after task, we can become scared of the times where there are no sounds and seek to avoid the experiences all together.

-Mark Samways, counselling psychologist at Priory Wellbeing Centre Dubai, looks at why we may fear the idea of no noise or distractions, and the important role that silence can play in therapy.
+Mark Samways, counselling psychologist, looks at why we may fear the idea of no noise or distractions, and the important role that silence can play in therapy.

 Why do we fear silence?